You see a cyber line on the businessowners policy and feel like the box is checked.

 - system restoration

-- downtime while appointments, charting, and billing are half-working
+- downtime while scheduling, charting, and billing limp along

-An endorsement may cover part of that.
-Sometimes it does a pretty decent job for a small, clean event.
-But many endorsements are built with sublimits, narrower triggers, or shorter definitions of business interruption than owners expect.
+A BOP endorsement may cover some of that.
+Sometimes it does a decent job for a small, contained event.
+But endorsements often have sublimits, narrower triggers, shorter business interruption wording, or less room for the healthcare-specific response stack.

-Standalone cyber is usually broader because it was designed to carry the response itself.
+Standalone cyber is usually broader because it was built for this job.

 Where the endorsement can be enough